brandongrahamcobb/Vyrtuous/README.md

 • Discord owner ID
 • Discord test guild

-Your settings are saved to:
+Your settings are saved this in the container:

 ```txt
 ~/.config/vyrtuous/config.yml